Hon. Dame Fran Wilde (Chair)

 Jackie Lloyd brings extensive governance experience from both private and public organisations to her role.
 She has a strong background in business transformation, human resources and leadership, as well as roles in the museum sector.

-She is currently chair of Experience Wellington (Wellington Museums Trust), acting chair of New Zealand Post, a director of Naylor Love and AgResearch and trustee of The Lion Foundation.
+She is currently chair of Experience Wellington (Wellington Museums Trust), deputy chair of New Zealand Post, a director of Naylor Love and AgResearch and trustee of The Lion Foundation.

 Jackie also serves on the National Council of the Institute of Directors.